lh3/lh3.github.com/_posts/2017-07-24-on-nonvaseq-base-quality.md

 empirical error rate than older HiSeq machines.
 NovaSeq is slightly better than HiSeq X Ten but not as good as HiSeq 2500 or the Platinum Genomes data.

-The solid black in panel A-C in the following figure shows emQ at each cycle
+The solid black in panel A-C in the following figure (open in a new tab if the labels are too small) shows emQ at each cycle:

 ![][img-novaseq]

 It is clear that emQ drops with cycles and drops even more on the second read.
-The black line is largely determined by the fraction of low-quality bases.
-It is related to the fraction of mappable reads.
+The black line is largely determined by the fraction of low-quality bases and affects the fraction of mappable reads.
 However, for variant calling, we usually ignore low-quality bases because they tend to be affected by systematic errors.
 In panel A-C, the four solid color lines indicate empirical base quality for high-quality A/C/G/T bases.
 Recall that all NovaSeq